rwesson/ALFA/README.md

 Automatic line fitting algorithm.

-The program reads in an observed spectrum, and a list of lines that might be expected to be present in that spectrum (at the moment, the observed spectrum is a short exposure on NGC 6543, the Cat's Eye Nebula, and the line list is the observed wavelengths of lines measured in a long exposure of the Cat's Eye).
+ALFA can identify and fit hundreds of lines in emission line spectra in just a few seconds.
+It does this using a genetic algorithm to optimise the line parameters, which works as follows:

-The program attempts to match the observations as follows
+1. A population of synthetic spectra is generated using a reference line catalogue.

-1. it generates a set of spectra using the wavelengths of the line list and random fluxes
+2. The goodness of fit for each synthetic spectrum is calculated.
+The best 10% is retained and the rest discarded.
-2. it calculates the RMS of the residuals for each of the synthetic spectra
+3. A new population of synthetic spectra is obtained by averaging pairs of the best performers.
-3. from the spectra with the lowest RMS, it creates new synthetic spectra by averaging random pairs
+4. A small fraction of the parameters of the lines in the new generation are randomly altered.
-4. a small fraction of the lines in the new spectra have their flux altered
+5. The process repeats until a good fit is obtained.

-5. steps 2-4 are repeated many times, ideally resulting in increasingly good fits to the spectrum being generated
+The code is currently optimised for optical spectra but the algorithm is entirely indifferent to the wavelength range and resolution of the spectra to be analysed.
+The only requirement to get a good fit out is to create a meaningful reference line catalogue.